-Shoreline Environment Designations - The categories of shorelines established by the cities' SMP in order to provide a uniform basis for applying policies and use regulations within distinctively different shoreline areas.
+Shoreline Environment Designations - The categories of shorelines established by the city's SMP in order to provide a uniform basis for applying policies and use regulations within distinctively different shoreline areas.
 See WAC 173-26-211.

 Shoreline Jurisdiction - The term describing all of the geographic areas covered by the SMA, related rules, the applicable SMP, and such areas within the city that are under the SMA.
-See definitions of Shorelines, shorelines of the state, shorelines of statewide significance, Shorelands, and Wetlands.
+See definitions of shorelines, shorelines of the state, shorelines of statewide significance, shorelands, and wetlands.